Warm February could break more records in GR

 GRAND RAPIDS, Mich.
 (WOOD) — Records for Grand Rapids date back to 1892 so it’s rare to set a record temperature.

 So far this month, Grand Rapids has already eclipsed two record temperatures: 59 degrees on Feb.
 18 and 62 degrees on Feb.
-19. We may have a third record-breaking day on Wednesday.
+19. Grand Rapids may have a third record-breaking day on Wednesday.

 A couple of things make this late-winter warmth quite remarkable.
 One is the duration.
-We will likely have eight consecutive days with temperatures 15 to as much as 25 degrees above average.
+Grand Rapids will likely have eight consecutive days with temperatures 15 to as much as 25 degrees above average.

 The other is the shear intensity of the warmth.
 In the past 125 years, Grand Rapids has had 20 days in February with temperatures 60 degrees or warmer.
-We could potentially do it four if not five times this month.
-This would be unprecedented considering we have never had more than three 60 degree days in February.
+Grand Rapids could potentially do it four if not five times this month.
+This would be unprecedented considering Grand Rapids has never had more than three 60 degree days in February.

 Through Feb.
 20, the average temperature is 31.5 degrees.
 That currently places February 2017 as the seventh warmest on record.
 With the stretch of very warm temperatures expected through Feb.
 24, 2017 will likely move up several places.

 The warmest February on record was in 1998 with an average temperature of 34.1 degrees.
-What’s amazing about that February is the fact we never had a temperature eclipse 54 degrees — that’s right no 60s.
+What’s amazing about that February is the fact Grand Rapids never had a temperature eclipse 54 degrees — that’s right no 60s.

 It is entirely possible we could receive Grand Rapids’ warmest February just two years after receiving our coldest in 2015.